jason-tratta/ProgressScreen/README.md

 Usage:

 - Create and Set your own HTML Content.
 Pages can continually be changed via scripting if desired.
-- Set the estimated build time, this will allow the progress bar to display a more accurate estiamed completion time.
+- Set the estimated build time, this will allow the progress bar to display a more accurate estimated completion time.
 - Update the progess bar by editing currentTime via scripting along side an optional waypoint method.

 NEW!